The Origin and Evolution of Multiple Star Systems: Observations of Forming Multiple Systems

 At the time of \ppvi, surveys of starless cores had found few cases of substructure \citep{SchneeEnoch2010,SchneeDi-Francesco2012, LeeLooney2013}.
 The profusion of non-detections placed upper limits on substructure masses of $\sim 0.1 \Msun$.
 Deeper studies of a few objects successfully detected substructure: L 183 \citep{KirkCrutcher2009}, R CrA SMM1 A \citep{ChenArce2010b}, Oph A SM1 (which has since been identified as protostellar, see \S \ref{sec:Multigeneration}), and Oph B2-N5 \citep{NakamuraTakakuwa2012}.
 These deeper studies estimated substructure masses of $\sim 0.001 - 0.01 \Msun$ on sub-1000 au scales, in agreement with the earlier non-detections.

-ALMA has enabled large surveys of starless cores on sub-1000 au scales and down to the mass sensitivities of $\sim 0.001 \Msun$ that are necessary to detect substructure \citep{DunhamOffner2016, KirkDunham2017}. \citet{DunhamOffner2016} found no substructure in 56 starless cores in Chameleon, whereas \cite{KirkDunham2017} detected only two out of 37 starless cores in Ophiuchus.
+ALMA has enabled large surveys of starless cores on sub-1000 au scales and down to the mass sensitivities of $\sim 0.001 \Msun$ that are necessary to detect substructure \citep{DunhamOffner2016, KirkDunham2017}. \citet{DunhamOffner2016} found no substructure in 56 starless cores in Chameleon, whereas \cite{KirkDunham2017} detected substructure in only two out of 37 starless cores in Ophiuchus.
 The substructures detected by \citet{KirkDunham2017} include multiple density peaks in Oph A SM1N \citep[see Fig.~\ref{schematic} and][]{FriesenPon2018} and a single substructure in L1689N, a starless core to the east of IRAS 16293-2422 region \citep{LisWootten2016}.
 Oph B2-N5 was not detected by \cite{KirkDunham2017}, however, likely due to a combination of lower sensitivities at long wavelengths and loss of emission from spatial filtering compared to \citet{NakamuraTakakuwa2012}.
 In a targeted study, \citet{CaselliPineda2019} detected multiple density peaks in the starless core L1544.
 The relatively low substructure detection rate in starless cores implies that the cores have not reached sufficiently high central densities (possibly because collapse is not occurring) or that the timescale over which the substructure is detectable before protostar formation is short. \citet{KirkDunham2017} reasoned that if the typical starless core lifetime is comparable to the free-fall time then two detections in 37 starless cores implies a substructure timescale on order of 5 kyr assuming a central density of $10^5$ cm$^{-3}$. \citet{DunhamOffner2016} used synthetic observations of MHD simulations of turbulent cores and Bonnor-Ebert sphere models to constrain the likelihood of detection.
 They found that substructure is only detectable at their survey resolution toward the end of the starless stage (after $>0.1$ Myr) when the central density exceeds $\sim 10^7$ cm$^{-3}$, i.e., when the free-fall time itself is less than 10 kyr.